 Cardiology is a major area of medical malpractice lawsuits because of the serious consequences of mistakes when treating, or failing to properly treat, heart problems.
 Simply because a physician made a mistake that harmed a patient doesn’t necessarily mean that malpractice occurred.

 Most cases of cardiology malpractice include claims of negligence where it is up to the plaintiff to prove some important factors.
 It must be proved that the cardiologist owed the plaintiff a duty of care and then breached that duty of care.
 Additionally, the plaintiff has to be able to prove that the cardiologist’s negligent conduct was directly the cause of the injury – only then can the injury result in compensation.
+A cardiology errors attorney can help plaintiffs in Connecticut to prove these elements of negligence and pursue fair compensation for their losses.

 Expert testimony is critical in medical malpractice cases.
 It is needed to establish the “standard care” in a particular case – that is, the degree and nature of the duty owed by the doctor to the patient.
 Experts then must explain how the actions or inactions of the physician deviated from that standard care, causing the breach in duty of care.
 They also provide testimony on how the injury was caused, as well as the nature and severity of the resulting injury.